howerj/bit-serial/readme.md

 * Use a LFSR instead of a Program Counter? (see
   <https://news.ycombinator.com/item?id=11978900>)
 * Add an interrupt request line
+* A good project to use this CPU for would be to reimplement the VT100 terminal emulator used in <https://github.com/howerj/forth-cpu>.
+I could perhaps reimplement the core, which came from <http://www.javiervalcarce.eu/html/vhdl-vga80x40-en.html>.
+  Less hardware could be used, whilst the functionality could be increased.
+The CPU takes up very little room and two of the FPGA dual-port block RAM devices are already required by the VGA module - one for font (of which only a fraction of the memory and a single port is used) and the memory required for the text buffer.

 # References / Appendix